-Glenn County has been designated as an attainment area for ozone; additionally, there have been no exceedances of the maximum ozone values for 1- hour or 8-hour standard since 2010.
+Glenn County has been designated as an attainment area by the CCAA; additionally, there have been no exceedances of the maximum ozone values for 1-hour or 8-hour standard since 2010.
 An "Attainment" area is defined as a geographic area that meets or exhibits values lower than the level of a criteria air pollutant allowed by the federal standards; a "Nonattainment" area is defined as a geographic area in which the level of a criteria air pollutant is higher than the level allowed by the federal standards.

-There is not anticipated to be a significant increase in Vehicle Miles Traveled (VMT) as a result of this project.
-Northern Sacramento Valley Planning Area 2018 Triennial Air Quality Attainment Plan estimates Glenn County will have VMT per 1000 persons of approximately 988 by 2020.
-While the site does have the potential for up to six new residences to be established if fully developed; potential development is not anticipated to significantly increase VMT due to the sites relative location to the City of Orland (approximately .5 miles).
-On average, there are 2.78 persons per household in Glenn County 4, six new residences would increase population by approximately 16.68 persons.
-An increase in population by 16.68 persons would not substantially increase population.
+A significant increase in Vehicle Miles Traveled (VMT) is not anticipated as a result of this project.
+Glenn County Existing Conditions report estimates a VMT of 17.8 per capita per day .
+While the site does have the potential for up to three residences to be established if fully developed; potential development is not anticipated to significantly increase VMT due to the relatively low development potential of the property.
+On average, there are 2.78 persons per household in Glenn County , there is one existing residence on the site, three new residences would increase population by approximately 8.34 persons.
+An increase in population by 8.34 persons would increase VMT on by approximately 148.45 (per day).

-This project is not anticipated to increase VMT nor is it anticipated to substantially increase population, both of which are major contributors to pollutants; it is concluded that the impact from the proposal is less than significant.
+The increase in VMT for three new additional residences is anticipated to be fifteen percent below (per capita) the existing development.
+Office of Planning Research defines a per capita increase under fifteen percent as a reasonable threshold.
+The project is not anticipated to significantly increase VMT nor is it anticipated to substantially increase population, both of which are major contributors to pollutants; it is concluded that the impact from the proposal is less than significant.